nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - The `description` field sorts the listings in alphabetical order of their listings.
 - The `applicants` field sorts the listings in increasing number of applicants.
 - The `none` field resets the sorter and stop sorting the listings.
-- Note that if more than one field is provided, the last field will be taken into consideration.
+- Note that if more than one field is provided, only the last field will be taken into consideration.

 📚 **Examples:**